openplayerjs/openplayerjs/README.md

 ### Installation

-Include OpenPlayer's stylesheet inside the `<head>` tag, and the script at the bottom of the `<body>` tag (both of them located in the `dist` folder).
-The bundles will contain both minified and uncompressed files, so use the one that fits the best your needs.

 Since this player uses HTML5 markup, all the attributes for video/audio tags are available.
 The only 3 requirements to invoke the player are:

-* A valid media source, such as MP4, MP3, HLS, M(PEG)-DASH.
+* A valid media source, such as MP4, MP3, HLS or M(PEG)-DASH.
 * The `controls` and `playsinline` attributes to provide cross-browser support.
 * The `op-player op-player__media` class names to invoke the player.